hernansalinas/autogradesMetodosComputacionales/readme.md

-Libraries description in bin folder
+Libreries description in bin folder

 To realized the unit test of any function, variable or result we need instance the object add_configuration, and use the follow methods: